tracyewilhelm/SocialNetworkAPI/README.md

 # SocialNetworkAPI

-## Your Task
+## The Task

 MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
 Your task is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.
+You’ll use Express.js for routing, a MongoDB database, the Mongoose ODM, and a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.

 ## User Story